-“Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ" (I Peter 2:5).
+“Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.”
+(1 Peter 2:5)

-Giving: The use of our financial resources for the furtherance of His kingdom becomes “an odor of a sweet smell, a sacrifice acceptable, wellpleasing to God” (Philippians 4:18).
+Giving.
+The use of our financial resources for the furtherance of His Kingdom becomes “an odour of a sweet smell, a sacrifice acceptable, wellpleasing to God” (Philippians 4:18).

 God is a magnificent God!
 He can be trusted with our prayers, our resources, our praise, our works, and our lives.
 His perfect sacrifice has made it possible for our sacrifices to be meaningful.
 JDM